melissadi/karma-cup/README.md

 # KarmaCup

 KaramaCup is an end-to-end application built on React and Rails that allows participating cafes reward Users with points when they reusable mugs to their cafe.
-It has two separate roles, Admin and User.

 https://vimeo.com/353011470